Aunt of 3 children killed in suspected impaired driving crash in Etobicoke speaks out

 The children cannot be identified under the provisions of a court-ordered publication ban.

-Three other people were critically injured in the crash, including the kids’ mother and their 10-year-old brother as well as the mother’s 40-year-old boyfriend, who was driving the minivan they were in.
+Three other people were critically injured in the crash, including the kids’ 35-year-old mother and their 10-year-old brother as well as the mom’s 40-year-old boyfriend, who was driving the minivan they were in.

 Their identities are also being withheld as to not identify the three children who died.